changsongyang/windows-activation/docs/en/index.md

       content: A full open-source guide to activating Windows 10/11 and Microsoft Office using reliable tools like HWID, KMS, and TSforge.
 ---

-# Freedom to Dream

-### Welcome to the ultimate guide for activating Windows and Office
+## Welcome to the ultimate guide for activating Windows and Office

 > All-in One, This comprehensive guide walks you through reliable, open-source methods — like HWID, KMS, TSforge, and more — to activate your `Windows` and `Office` safely and permanently in under 40 seconds.
 Includes troubleshooting tips and detailed comparisons.

+::: tip Info

-::: tip Why "Freedom to Dream"?
+::: details Why "Freedom to Dream"?

 Freedom to Dream isn’t just a name—it’s the spirit behind this project, This isn’t only about activating Windows or Office.
 It’s about breaking artificial limitations, and empowering every user—student, freelancer, or creator—to unlock their full potential.